Anarchism: Info Page

 Anarchist History & Movement

-Libertarian-oriented movements can be found in various times and places throughout world history, but the anarchist movement emerged as a distinct form of libertarian socialism out of the struggles of the growing labor movement.
-All of its theorists were also revolutionaries who fought within the workers’ movement.
-As an ideological current of anarchism, anarcho-communism solidified in the last quarter of the 19th century.
+Anti-capitalist movements can be found in various times and places throughout world history, but the anarchist movement emerged as a distinct form of libertarian socialism out of the struggles of the growing labor movement.
+All key theorists were also revolutionaries who fought within the workers’ movement.
+As an ideological current of anarchism, anarcho-communism solidified in the last quarter of the 19th century and quickly became the most widespread current of anarchism.
 Its theoretical foundation were strongly influenced by the works of Mikhail Bakunin.
 Anarcho-communism received further influences from revolutionary Marxism, with which it was in lively exchange, both practically and theoretically.
 Pjotr Kropotkin, who became famous for his concept of mutual aid, was central to the development.
 In addition to the strong focus on overcoming class society and the establishment of a socialist economy, mutual aid is an example of the desired solidarity and free economy.
-Anarcho-communism quickly emerged as the most influential and most common current of anarchism, influencing leading anarchist theorists such as Errico Malatesta, Emma Goldmann, Alexander Berkman and Erich Mühsam, and more importantly the minds of the revolutionary masses in the two great anarchist revolutions of the 20th century in Europe.
-Both in Catalonia (1936-1939) during the Spanish Civil War and in the Free Territory(also also refered to as Makhnovshchina) (1918-1921).
-Here, after the betrayal of the USSR, Anarcho-communism underwent further development by further advancing the way revolutionaries should organize themselves by Nestor Makhno and Peter Arshinov.
+Anarcho-communism quickly emerged as the most influential and most common current of anarchism, influencing leading anarchist theorists such as Errico Malatesta, Emma Goldman, Alexander Berkman and Erich Mühsam, and more importantly the minds of the revolutionary masses in the two great anarchist revolutions of the 20th century in Europe.
+Both in Catalonia & Aragon(1936-1939) during the Spanish Civil War and in the Free Territory(Makhnovshchina) (1918-1921).
+Here, figures like Makhno and Peter Arshinov refined strategies for revolutionary organization after the betrayal by the USSR.

 Influential figures